-What is Non-Surgical
+What is Non-Surgical Spinal Decompression?

-At Oakland Chiropractic we are proud to offer spinal decompression therapy using the FDA approved Triton Decompression Traction System (DTS).
+At Oakland Chiropractic we provide spinal decompression therapy using the FDA approved Triton Decompression Traction System (DTS).
 The DTS system is a clinically proven, non-surgical procedure that effectively treats low back, neck, and radiating leg and arm pain due to herniated discs and/or bulging discs.
 Using the computer controlled Triton DTS in addition with chiropractic and other treatments provided at Oakland Chiropractic can effectively relieve the pain and disability resulting from disc injury and degeneration.
 Non-Surgical Spinal Decompression also aids in the healing of damaged discs and reverses irritation in nerves.
 Now with two units in our office, we now offer greater availability to more patients.

 What Are The Treatments Like?